sukhinin/simple-config/README.md

 ## Setting up dependency
 Releases are published to Bintray jcenter repository.
-You can also find and download all released artifacts on [library's page](https://bintray.com/sukhinin/maven/simple-config) on Bintray itself.
+You can also find and download all released artifacts from the [library's page](https://bintray.com/sukhinin/maven/simple-config) on Bintray itself.

 ### Gradle
 #### Add jcenter repository